61%

 How to Jungle Fiddlesticks

 Always start at Blue Buff, or you will regret it when you're standing at your second camp and realize you're out of mana.
-Fiddlesticks is strongly Blue Buff-dependent when jungling, because all his damage and sustain comes from his rather expensive Drain spell.
+Fiddlesticks is strongly Blue Buff-dependent when jungling, because most of his damage and sustain comes from his rather expensive Bountiful Harvest spell.
 Ask for a leash if possible, although you should be able to solo it.

-Upon reaching lvl 2, use your Dark Wind when it's off CD to kill the small creeps.
+Upon reaching lvl 2, use your Reap when it's off cooldown to kill the small creeps.
 The big Wolf, Wraith and Golem should be drained.

-Don't attempt to grab Red Buff before level 3, you want to have a stronger Drain when you attack him.
-Red Buff is pointless if you don't gank with it, and even Fiddlesticks can't hope to gank at critical health.
+Don't attempt to grab Red Buff until your Smite comes back up.
+Also remember that Red Buff is pointless if you don't gank with it, and even Fiddlesticks can't hope to gank at critical health.
 Besides, you should be ganking after you get your Terrify for better results, anyways.

 You could give your first Red to someone else, but I don't recommend doing so; you can really use the experience, and red buff helps you kill the small wraiths and stuff.

-Ganks should consist of you jumping out at the enemy, using Terrify on them and then Draining them to death.
-If the enemy has a strong escape mechanism ( Lee Sin comes to mind), you might want to use Dark Wind on him first, giving you time to get closer and fear him.
-Else, don't use it; you might be able to secure a kill with it and Flash if the enemy is getting away.
+Ganks should consist of you jumping out at the enemy, using Terrify on them and then Bountiful Harvesting them to death.
+If the enemy has a strong escape mechanism ( Lee Sin comes to mind), you might want to use Reap on them first, giving you time to get closer and fear them.
+Else, save it; you might be able to secure a kill with it if the enemy is getting away.

-Post-6, you can choose to initiate with Crowstorm, but make sure you get the timing right; the 1.5 second channel means you might miss your quarry altogether.
+Post-6, you can choose to initiate with Crowstorm, but make sure you get the timing right; the 1.5 second channel means you might miss your target altogether, and the cooldown is quite high.

 Warding